tbui00/tbui00.github.io/essays/design_patterns.md

 you need various ingredients (components) to end up with a cup of coffee.
 These ingredients include milk, water, sugar, coffee.
 To make a cup of tea, you need milk, water, sugar, and tea leaves.
 To make milk tea, you need milk, water, sweetener, and brewed tea.
-We can see a pattern here where the process of making the drink is essentially the same where you need to heat up or brew a certain ingredient and mix it all.
+We can see a pattern here where the process of making the drink is essentially the same where you need to heat up or brew a certain ingredient and mix it all together.
 The only difference between these different drinks is the ingredients themselves.
 If we observe this in a design pattern sense, we’ve come up with a generic process that allows us to make different drinks.
 I hope that after reading this example you were able to understand design patterns a little bit better.